Adnaan-dev/Solved_Excercises_Cognizant/README.md

 ## 📖 Overview

-This repository contains **12 completed exercises** grouped into three technology tracks.
+This repository contains all **12 completed exercises** of Week 1 Cognizant DeepSkilling, grouped into three technology tracks.
 Every exercise includes a self-contained, runnable solution and inline documentation explaining the concepts behind it.
 The Java solutions are backed by an automated **JUnit 5** test suite (22 tests, all passing), the C# solutions use